Klipper3d/klipper/docs/Load_Cell.md

 to increase the `force_safety_limit` to allow for thermal changes.

 #### Load Cell Endstop Watchdog Task
-When homing the load_cell_endstop starts a task on the MCU to trac measurements arriving from the sensor.
+When homing the load_cell_endstop starts a task on the MCU to track measurements arriving from the sensor.
 If the sensor fails to send measurements for 2 sample periods the watchdog will shut down the printer with an error `!!
 LoadCell Endstop timed out waiting on ADC data`.